 OESC calculates employer contribution rates using the information provided in an employer's quarterly wage reports, as well as the state's current experience factor (50%) and conditional factor (D).
 The rate calculation involves dividing the benefit wage charges (BWC) into the timely taxable wages to create a benefit wage ratio.
-That ratio is then used to calculate the employer's contribution rate using the Rate Table in the Oklahoma Employment Security Act (last 2 pages).
+That ratio is then used to calculate the employer's contribution rate using the rate table below.

-More information about contribution rates, and the various factors that go into it by viewing article 3 of the Oklahoma Employment Security Act.
+For more information about contribution rates, and the various factors that go into it, refer to article 3 of the Oklahoma Employment Security Act.